sayanee/archives/_posts/2007-08-20-day-trade-part-time-by-cook-and-szwec.md

 - Books
 ---

+- **Book Title**: Day Trade part-time
+- **Author**:John cook and Jeanette Szwec
+- **Year written/published**: 2000
-**Book Title:** Day Trade part-time **Author:**John cook and Jeanette Szwec **Year written/published:** 2000 **Book Source:** [Amazon](http://www.amazon.com/Day-Trade-Part-Time-John-Cook/dp/047139310X/ref=sr_1_1/002-7792776-8528010?ie=UTF8&s=books&qid=1186894137&sr=8-1).
-[Library](http://vistaweb.nlb.gov.sg/cgi-bin/cw_cgi?fullRecord+6190+3002+9828385+1+0) **Summary:**Key concepts, tools, techniques and the psychology of day-trading. **My Comments:** This is my first book on [day trading ](http://en.wikipedia.org/wiki/Day_trading)- practise of buying and selling financial instruments on the same trading day!
+- **Summary**:Key concepts, tools, techniques and the psychology of day-trading.
+- **My Comments**: This is my first book on [day trading ](http://en.wikipedia.org/wiki/Day_trading)- practise of buying and selling financial instruments on the same trading day!
 We all know about the unpredictability of the Stock market and day-trading is even more _exciting_ in that way... imagine you are playing with the market ups and downs within minutes and seconds.
 It was a great insight on some of the techniques, tools and most importantly the mentality needed to be a day-trader.
-Yes, i didn't understand eveyrthing... especially all the nitty gritty technicalities, but this is surely the start! **Contents page:**
+Yes, i didn't understand eveyrthing... especially all the nitty gritty technicalities, but this is surely the start!
+- **Contents page**:
 1. day trading as a business
 2. part-time trading
 3. key concepts for the day trading